backstage/backstage/.changeset/twenty-toes-cross.md

 '@backstage/plugin-bazaar': patch
 ---

-Change prop name in README.md and removed fixed with from BazaarOverviewCard
+Changed prop name in README.md, removed fixed width and optinal different height from BazaarOverviewCard.
+Also removed scroll in ProjectCard.